jayv/amd-epp-tool/README.md

 ## Usage

-It has 4 commands, not that making a configuration change requires `root` access.
+It has 4 commands, note that making a configuration change requires `root` access.

 ```
 Read or change the amd_pstate_epp kernel driver settings